jiajuns/CARND-traffic-sign-classification/writeup_template.md

 | .024	      			| Keep right					 				|
 | .021				    | Traffic signals      							|

-For the first image, the model is relatively sure that this is a no passing for truck sign (probability of 0.985), and the image does contain a no passing for truck sign.
+For the fifth image, the model is relatively sure that this is a no passing for truck sign (probability of 0.985), and the image does contain a no passing for truck sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|